by Baloney Bill

 It was really pleasant for an hour or so, but then I started getting bored.
 The kids were being good, but the fish didn't want to play.
 I got to thinking, wow, here I had this really cool boat on a beautiful day, and here I was just sitting here doing nothing, something I could be doing in my back yard.
 I put the life jackets back on the kids, and, again, they weren't at all happy about that.
 There were three straps, one each around their chest and belly, but I couldn't figure out where the third one was supposed to go.

-I started the engine, and Maddie must really be out of it because she didn't even stir.
+I started the engine, and Maddie must have really been out of it because she didn't even stir.
 I headed out into the deep water slowly so as not to disturb her, but then the boat bumped into something and the noise woke her.
 I hope I didn't damage the boat.
 She sat up, smiled back at me and the kids, and then turned her face to the sun, the picture of bliss.

 I gave the boat some gas to see what it would do, but it was too much.
 The boat reared up like a bronco and went really fast.